separateurCreated with Sketch.

 Some saints really leave an impression on you.
 Maybe it's their incredible sacrifices, devotion, or bravery; or maybe there's just something relatable about them that you would love to emulate.

-For me, Blessed Pier Giorgio Frassati, is that saint.
-He models everything I would want my own children to have: An excitement for life, a desire to help others, a devotion to family — both on earth and in heaven — all while being a bit of a prankster.
+For many, Blessed Pier Giorgio Frassati, is that saint.
+He models everything they would want their own children to have: An excitement for life, a desire to help others, a devotion to family -- both on earth and in heaven -- all while being a bit of a prankster.

-Yet there’s something about the charismatic Italian that not many people might know: He loved to go to confession.
+Yet there's something about the charismatic Italian who will be canonized in the near future that not many people might know: He loved to go to confession.
 In fact, he had a need to confess.
 And in the wonderful book Finding Frassati and Following His Path to Holiness by Christine M. Wohar, we hear a little more about his confessional habits.

 According to Wohar, Frassati would often go to confession on a daily basis.
 But on one occasion he didn't quite make it to the confessional.